|Nutrition Facts (per serving)|

 Strawberry Pate de Fruits are chewy candy squares bursting with fresh strawberry flavor.
 For best results, use fresh ripe strawberries, but if they are not in season, you can use frozen berries.
 Make sure to buy berries without additional sugar added, and defrost them fully before using.
 This recipe yields 64 small 1-inch squares.

-- Prepare an 8x8 pan by lining it with aluminum foil or parchment paper and spraying it with nonstick cooking spray.
+Prepare an 8 x 8-inch pan by lining it with aluminum foil or parchment paper and spraying it with nonstick cooking spray.

-- Continue to cook, stirring frequently, until the mixture registers 200 degrees F. At this point, turn the heat to low and hold it at 200 for 2-3 minutes.
-After this, return the heat to medium and bring it up to 225 degrees F. This process will take some time, especially with the heat on medium, so have patience and be diligent in stirring frequently so the bottom doesn't scorch.
+After this, return the heat to medium and bring it up to 225 F. This process will take some time, especially with the heat on medium, so have patience and be diligent in stirring frequently so the bottom doesn't scorch.

-- Once the fruit paste reaches 225, turn the heat to low and keep it at that temperature for an additional 2-3 minutes.
+Once the fruit paste reaches 225 F, turn the heat to low and keep it at that temperature for an additional 2 to 3 minutes.

 - The strawberry pate de fruits can be served immediately or refrigerated in an airtight container for up to a week.
 If refrigerated, the pieces may need to be re-rolled in granulated sugar before serving.